RedBloodCell1/machine-learning-practice/README.md

 Its 18:45 now, im gonna study till 24:00.
 See you later.

 Im stuck... wait that sound weird.
 What i mean is im stuck at this one part where i got an error but idk what to fix cause its already exactly the same (00:42:46)

+Day 4:

+I know im gone yesterday and im sorry for that.
+I will study now 22:14.
+See you later